hanny-bal/hanny-bal/README.md

 ## Hello there!

 My name is David and I'm an aspiring data scientist with a background in journalism.
-I live in Salzburg, Austria, study for a master's in Data Science and currently work at an IT company.
+I live in Salzburg, Austria, study for a master's in Data Science and currently work as a developer / junior data scientist.
 You can find me on my [personal website](https://www.davidhanny.at/) or on [LinkedIn]([2]).

 I'm particularly interested in the intersection of journalism and technology and would be more than happy to launch some journalistic data and machine learning projects in the future.